DePaul University: College of Liberal Arts & Social Sciences

 The College of Liberal Arts & Social Sciences is DePaul's third largest college and is located primarily in the Lincoln Park Campus, which occupies 36 acre in Chicago's Lincoln Park community.
 Notable college faculty members include Aminah McCloud, director of the Islamic World Studies program; Joseph Schwieterman, director of the Chaddick Institute for Metropolitan Development.
 The philosophy department is also noted as a first-rate program in 20th century continental philosophy, particularly at the graduate level, according to the Hartmann Report The department includes major Heidegger translators, Parvis Emad, David Farrell Krell and William McNeill.
 The graduate School of Public Service (SPS), located in the Loop Campus, educates nonprofit and government professionals, includes an interdisciplinary faculty, and offers a number of international programs.
 It is the largest program of its type in the midwest.
 The English department offers the Oeuvre Prize to distinguished writers semi-annually to recognize significant accomplishments in Literature.

 College of Science and Health

 The College of Science and Health (CSH) was established in 2011.
 Prior to 2011, many departments lived inside the College of Liberal Arts and Sciences (such as Mathematical sciences and Physics), while several new programs (Neuroscience, Engineering) only began after CSH's founding.
 Courses are primarily offered on the Lincoln Park Campus.
 Notable professors include psychology professor Leonard A. Jason and professor of mathematical sciences Bridget Tenner.

-This college offers undergraduate majors in Biological Sciences, Chemistry and Biochemistry, Environmental Science and Studies, Health Sciences, Mathematical Sciences, Neuroscience, Occupation Therapy, Physics and Astrophysics, Engeening, Psychology, Nursing, Science Education, and Speech Language Pathology.
+This college offers undergraduate majors in Biological Sciences, Chemistry and Biochemistry, Environmental Science and Studies, Health Sciences, Mathematical Sciences, Neuroscience, Occupational Therapy, Physics and Astrophysics, Engineering, Psychology, Nursing, Science Education, and Speech Language Pathology.
 In addition, many programs are offered at the graduate, associate, and non-degree levels in this college.